A popular street in Bucharest with colorful hanging umbrellas

 Outside view of the Europa Royale Hotel in Bucharest's Old Town.

-The first is the Europa Royale Bucharest and it was a nice place to stay, quiet and with a perfect location.
-An added bonus of staying here is the Luka location across the way from it!
+Europa Royale Bucharest – It was a nice place to stay, quiet and with a perfect location near Old Town.
+An added bonus of staying here is the Luka location across the way from it.

-I can also recommend staying at the Athenee Palace Hilton Bucharest which is a very elegant hotel that is brimming with so much history.
+Athenee Palace Hilton Bucharest – A very elegant hotel that is brimming with so much history.
 It is located next to the Romanian Athenaeum and a short walk from Revolution Square.

 Its history is one of intrigue as it was home to plenty of espionage where rooms were bugged and undercover spies would meet.
 I’d imagine this would be a place where one might see James Bond…